Lodging & Camping Around Telluride

 - These events include:

 - Special Events: These are premium events that are not included in the full festival pass and have a fee associated with them.
-They often have limited space and require separate registration on our Eventbrite Ticketing Page.
-Tickets are currently not available and will be released once TMF can confidently schedule special events.
+They often have limited space and require separate registration on our Eventbrite Page.
+Tickets will become available beginning July 1, 2021.

 **2021 Queue System: Due to a significant response from festival patrons in our 2019 post season survey, this system is currently being re-evaluated by festival staff for efficiency and customer satisfaction.
 More information and updates will be available soon.